top of page

 You love who (and what) you serve.

-If you care for a group of kindergarteners, after a period of time you will discover that you love them.
+If you care for a group of kindergarteners, you will eventually discover that you love them.

 Love and respect are close cousins.
 Properly directed care creates love, which feeling produces increased happiness.